safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 * Whether to use BLS [^BLS04] or Coconut [^SABMD18] for threshold signatures of the Distributed Notaries.
-Coconut gives us some additional functionality at the cost of increased complexity, e.g. ability to do selective disclosure of a subset of attributes, re-randomisation of credentials, multiple unlinkable revelations, etc.
+Coconut gives us some additional functionality at the cost of increased complexity, e.g. ability to do selective disclosure of a subset of attributes, re-randomization of credentials, multiple unlinkable revelations, etc.

-### Serialisation Format
+### Serialization Format

-We will be using a typed, binary serialisation format with versioned fields for encoding the Record data and the RPC messages.
+We will be using a typed, binary serialization format with versioned fields for encoding the Record data and the RPC messages.
 Since a lot of data involves signatures, this will need to be done in a way that doesn’t require copies to be kept in memory so as to conserve resources on mobile devices.

-The serialisation also needs to be deterministic so that signatures will always be valid across languages and even in the face of schema changes.
+The serialization also needs to be deterministic so that signatures will always be valid across languages and even in the face of schema changes.
 We are currently evaluating using a subset of Protocol Buffers [^protobuf], Cap’n Proto [^capnproto], or FlatBuffers [^flatbuffers] to meet these purposes.

 ### Cycle Detection

-It's possible for someone to receive a portion of Viral Tokens that originally came from them.
-We avoid the most common occurence of this by only distributing Viral Tokens outside of the Activity Periods they were received.
+It's possible for someone to receive Risk Tokens that originally came from them.
+We avoid the most common occurence of this by only distributing Risk Tokens outside of the Activity Periods they were originally received.

 While this isn't particularly worrying, it would be useful to be able to detect such cycles and negate the additional deposits.
 Unfortunately, there doesn't seem to be an obvious way to do this without leaking information about people's interactions.

-### Managing Amplification

-The minting process enforces the restriction that users cannot pass on more Viral Tokens than they have received.
-While this limits the potential for amplification attacks, it doesn't reflect epidemiological reality where the human body does actively multiply the creation of pathogens.

-We've factored for this by introducing the `MobilityProfile` of individuals as a factor of Viral Tokens, which affects the manner in which the related risk is amplified or dampened.
-This needs detailed modelling so as to be able to find the right values for the related parameters.

 ### Remote Transmission Protection

-Viral Tokens can be transmitted remotely, e.g. by mirroring or by transferring through the use of virtual Activity Keys.
-Since Viral Tokens cannot being amplified, i.e. attackers can only pass on a portion of their risk and never increase it, such an attack is limited in its ability to cause mass panic.
+Risk Tokens can be transmitted remotely, e.g. by mirroring or by transferring through the use of virtual Activity Keys.
+We believe the negative impact of this to be manageable.

-While you could actively target someone by surrounding them with fake devices and transmitting risk to them, the moment their SafetyScore goes down, it simply prompts them to get tested.
-And if testing shows them to not be infected, then all you’ve done is cause them a few days of disruption while they self-isolated.
+For example, while you could actively target someone by surrounding them with lots of fake devices and transmitting risk to them, the moment their SafetyScore goes down, it simply prompts them to get tested.

+And if testing shows them to not be infected, then all you’ve done is cause them a few days of disruption while they self-isolate.
+Definitely not ideal, but not the end of the world either.

 But since this could take away valuable testing capacity from health services, we’re considering additional measures that could further limit the potential for such attacks.

-One such approach could be to add the origin country to the denomination of Viral Tokens.
+One such approach could be to add the origin country to the denomination of Risk Tokens.
 Then, tokens from a country other than your own could be weighted significantly lower by the `Aggregation` function — limiting corrupt Health Officials from somewhere like North Korea from falsely creating the perception of risk in other countries.

-We’re evaluating such approaches against the additional data this might reveal — which could be potentially used as a means of de-anonymising a specific individual.
+We’re evaluating such approaches against the additional data this might reveal — which could be potentially used as a means of de-anonymizing a specific individual.

+### Weighting Precautions

+Some people might take precautions, e.g. by wearing masks, that could reduce their risk of getting infected.
+We could feasibly let people self-attest to this, and let it be confirmed/refuted by Verifiers.

-### Optimisations
+### Optimizations

-The protocol lends itself to optimisation on many fronts, e.g. using an XOF to deterministically derive keys so as to minimise the amount of data that Clients have to store, using a Bloom filter for the signing keys so that Clients can check Blocks for relevant data without having to download it all, etc.
+The protocol lends itself to optimization on many fronts, e.g. using an XOF to deterministically derive keys so as to minimize the amount of data that Clients have to store, using a Bloom filter for the signing keys so that Clients can check Blocks for relevant data without having to download it all, etc.

-In finalising these optimisations, we want to ensure that they don’t create potential side channels or cause unexpected data leakage.
+In finalising these optimizations, we want to ensure that they don’t create potential side channels or cause unexpected data leakage.

+### Reclaiming Tokens

+Since people might have distributed Risk Tokens and later received negative test results indicating they were immune during this period, we're considering adding a potential expunge & repudiate (P2) mechanism for such tokens.

-### MAC Randomisation
+### MAC Randomization

 Mobile devices have MAC addresses for protocols like Bluetooth and WiFi.
 This is used to uniquely identify a particular device for communications over the